LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ### Introduction

 This case study aims to demonstrate how a red team attacker can exploit vulnerabilities in an IoT device that deserializes untrusted ZMQ incoming data.
-The attacker constructs a Python pickle bomb malware to disguise a web shell attack program within a normal configuration file data stream, which is sent to the IoT device to bypass the authorization mechanism.
+The attacker constructs a Python pickle bomb malware to disguise a web shell attack program within a normal data stream, which is sent to the IoT device to bypass the authorization mechanism.
 The attacker then uses the web shell to steal secret information from the IoT device and gain access to the IoT admin page.
-Once the admin page is accessed, the attacker exploits the configuration file update interface to implement a Python library hijacking attack, disrupting the IoT Xandar radar's readings.
-This article will follow the structure below:
+Once the management page is accessed, the attacker exploits the configuration file update interface to implement a Python library hijacking attack, disrupting the IoT Xandar radar's readings.
+This article contents four sections:

-1. Introduce the attack scenario and the projects used to build the case study.
+1. Introduce the cyber attack scenario and the projects used to build the case study.
 2. Provide background knowledge about the demo environment and attack techniques.
 3. Present the attack design and demonstrate the detailed steps to implement the attack.
 4. Match the vulnerabilities to MITRE CWE (Common Weakness Enumeration) and align the attack path with MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) for further development.